 In 2006 she created a web site for her book project; “Covered in Cat Hair: The Mostly True Stories of a Life Spent with Cats.”
 Olson hoped to “get discovered” by a publisher and surely fame and fortune would follow.
 What happened next surprised even her.

 Olson called on her readers to get involved, to spread the word about “at risk” cats struggling to escape High-Kill Shelters and to donate funds to help make that happen.
-She led the ranks by example, left the rescue group she was with, and put her life savings into creating a non-profit corporation called Kitten Associates, Inc., “the NEW Breed of Cat Rescue.”
+She led the ranks by example, left the rescue group she was with, and put her life savings into creating a non-profit corporation she named Kitten Associates, Inc., “the NEW Breed of Cat Rescue.”

 Sam Moore has vowed to repurpose a career spent advertising sugar and salt products into rescuing cats.
 Fortunately some of the skills he gained in a couple of decades of production work in the ad business are also useful to animal rescuers.
 As architect and builder of Kitten Associates' technical solutions, Sam enjoys the prospect of empowering volunteers, shelters and rescue groups to benefit animals in need wherever possible.